PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late Conv1D/decoder terminal direct results characterization checkpoint

+Three adjacent indexed owners cover Conv1D Squeeze/Unary/BatchMatMul, decoder BatchMatMul/Add/ExpandDims/TransposeConv input, and terminal Squeeze/Mean/Squeeze forms.
+Each returns a fixed one-key dictionary and accepts optional GraphIndex and LayoutState through a forwarding lowerer wrapper.
+Unused-tensor pruning and LayoutState synchronization occur only after a positive rewrite count.

+All three wrappers have exactly one raw direct call with the live LayoutState and no nested orchestration selection.
+The adjacent calls remain between the retained Conv1D tencoder result and retained very-late pad-layout result.

+Passing contracts freeze all three schemas, wrapper defaults and forwarding, positive-only cleanup, exact direct arguments and adjacency, and sole occurrences.
+A strict expected-failure contract selects the unconsumed observation targets `_late_conv1d_batchmatmul_stats`, `_late_decoder_deconv_stats`, and `_late_terminal_squeeze_mean_stats` together.

+The first dedicated characterization run reported `1 passed, 1 failed, 1 xfailed in 0.60s`; the new AST helper recognized only name calls and therefore missed `layout_state.sync_from_model_ir(...)`.
+It now recognizes both name and attribute calls without changing production code or weakening the guarded- cleanup assertion.

+Corrected characterization validation completed sequentially under `uv`:

+- dedicated family result contract: `2 passed, 1 xfailed in 0.60s`
+- all three indexed owners, architecture, pass-efficiency, retained tencoder and pad-layout boundaries: `446 passed, 1 xfailed in 18.63s`
+- 109 branch-changed test files: `1674 passed, 1 xfailed in 32.70s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented group of direct assignments.
+Retain only the existing dictionaries.
+Do not change matching or indexed application, GraphIndex or LayoutState handling, positive-only cleanup, schemas, wrapper forwarding, direct arguments, adjacency, dependencies, public API, or TensorFlow behavior.
+Keep all targets unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.